 Is cannabis the next dot-com bubble?
 And, why isn’t America able to benefit more from the ‘green rush’ that is overtaking the current public markets?
 In fact, California has more people than Canada, which has a population of 36.3 million.
-More importantly, California’s cannabis market is expected to exceed $5.1 billion market value in the next year, according to ArcView Market Research and BDS Analytics.
+However, Canada is one step ahead in legislation and adoption of legal cannabis, with companies even offering products delivered to their customers’ doors.
+Said so, the US – with California at the forefront – can still catch up their northern neighbours with California’s cannabis market expected to exceed $5.1 billion market value in the next year, according to ArcView Market Research and BDS Analytics.

 Tilray, a global leader in medical cannabis research, cultivation, processing and distribution, has already experienced this weed boom.
 The company’s shares have gone up more than 650 percent since their July IPO and they recently posted that one of their best days ever mid-September was when the company announced approval from the Drug Enforcement Administration to import weed to the U.S. for medical research.